101companies/101docs/101meta/README.md

 * [XML](https://github.com/101companies/101worker/tree/master/validators/XML) files with suffix `.xml` contain `XML`.
 * [XSD](https://github.com/101companies/101worker/tree/master/validators/XSD) files with suffix `.xsd` contain `XSD`.

-If there is not validator for the language in question no validation proccess will take place.
+If there is no validator for the language in question the validation proccess won't take place.

-The [validator](https://github.com/101companies/101worker/tree/master/validators) is an executable that is applied to the file in question.
-It can be coded in any language of choice as long as the name of the executable is `validator`.It decides which validator to execute by the metadate-language key.
-Therefore the follow rule, that happens to assign the language Java to files with the ending ".java", will execute the validator for the Java language.
-The validators can be found in the validator [folder] (https://github.com/101companies/101worker/tree/master/validators/) of the 101worker and the folder name is the name of the language.
-Hence follow rule would tell the [101validator] (https://github.com/101companies/101worker/tree/master/modules/validate101meta) module execute the validator/Java/validator file:
+A [validator](https://github.com/101companies/101worker/tree/master/validators) is an executable that is applied to the file in question.
+It can be coded in any language of choice as long as the name of the executable is `validator`.
+The [validate101meta module](https://github.com/101companies/101worker/tree/master/modules/validate101meta)  is responsible for excecuting the validators.
+It decides which validator to execute by the metadate-language key.
+Therefore the follow rule, that happens to assign the language Java to files with the ending ".java", will execute the validator for the Java language:

 ```
 {